 1. Customer Service

-RPA automation changes how businesses can deal with their customers.
-Namely, it makes ticket resolution significantly easier and faster.
+In the context of customer service, RPA changes how businesses manage customer relationships.
+Namely, it makes ticket resolution significantly faster.

-90% of employees are burdened with menial tasks which can be easily automated, which essentially translates to a lot of lost time and money
+90% of employees are burdened with menial tasks that can be easily automated, which essentially translates to a lot of lost time and money.

 A company is receiving a stream of complaints, but until now has been dealing with them manually, one at a time, with a human agent.